H. Forman and Son: London Cure Smoked Salmon

 H. Forman & Son produces "London Cure Smoked Salmon", which is protected under the EU Protected Geographical Indication scheme.
-The application for protected status was submitted by Lance Forman and was supported by then Mayor of London Boris Johnson (now UK prime minister), who opened the factory in 2009.
+The application for protected status was submitted by Lance Forman and was supported by then Mayor of London Boris Johnson, who opened the factory in 2009.
 It is the first London-based food to obtain this EU protected status.

 The designation provides protected name status to products under EU law, allowing the London Cure Smoked Salmon to be labelled and protected with an EU trade mark.
 Forman stated he was "very proud" of the designation, but later dismissed the idea the EU has advanced H. Forman & Son, telling Salmon Business “I can honestly say that having been in the EU hasn’t created any serious commercial advantages for our business".

 The London Cure Smoked Salmon has featured on the menus of the dining rooms in the House of Lords and in the House of Commons and has also been sold in Harrods, Selfridges and Fortnum & Mason.